 This lesson bank is interactive and allows for both retrieval and submission of lesson plans by teachers.
 The site allows several searching strategies for locating lessons on various subjects and in various grade levels.
-One can search for lesson plans by subject area or education level, or browse the lesson bank by keyword.
+One can search by subject area or education level, or one can search or browse the lesson bank by keyword.
 Some lessons are available directly online, but others must be requested from the teacher who submitted the lesson plan.
 All lessons include a direct link to the author/submitter of the plan.

 United States Department of Agriculture

 This website, produced by the nation’s experts in the field of agriculture, includes nearly 200 lesson plans for grades K-12 on all aspects of agriculture and agricultural history.
 Most lessons focus on facets of the American agricultural system, however there are several lessons on agriculture around the world.
 Lesson plans include science experiments, Web Quests, introductions to careers in agriculture, and agriculture as an aspect of the global economy.
 The lesson plans are listed in alphabetical order by title with the intended grade level for each lesson listed on the right.

-Provides environmental games appropriate for children grades 4-6 such as environmental game shows, crossword puzzles, word searches and matching endangered species.
+Provides environmental games appropriate for children grades 4-6 such as game shows, crossword puzzles, word searches and matching endangered species.
 Also contains teacher resources and lesson plans on the environment and science.

 Spanning back to the beginning of recorded history, this comprehensive website provides everything you have ever wanted to know about food: history, law and regulation, inventions, nutrition, and historic cookbooks/recipes to name a few.
-Also included are lesson plans, a food reference guide, and a list of food-specialized libraries and museums.
+Also included are lesson plans, a food reference guide, and a list of food-specialized libraries and museums that specialize in food.